SimCmngs/ITSupport-TrainingSimualtion/README.md

 # Simulating a Service Desk Environment - for IT Support Training

-This project aims to provide *hands-on training* and *troubelshooting excercises* to IT Support Trainees, by building a realistic and scalable virtual environment, that mirrors an organisation's IT systems.
+This project aims to provide *hands-on training* and *troubelshooting excercises* to **IT Support Trainees**, by building a realistic and scalable virtual environment, that mirrors an organisation's IT systems.

 ![Diagram](IMG_Virtual-Infra-Diagram.png)